RoseMyer/Rosemyer/README.md

 email| rosesmyer@icloud.com

-A passionate student studying Econonics and Mathmatics.
+A passionate student studying Econonics (and maybe mathmatics if time gives way).
 I am interested in how machine learning and data science can improve economic models and research.

- **Education**: Bachelor of Arts in Mathmatics & Economics @ Columbia **Experience**: Individual projects, NYU AI Camp, Cornell BreakThrough Tech
+ **Education**: Bachelor of Arts in Economics @ Columbia **Experience**: Individual projects, NYU AI Camp, Cornell BreakThrough Tech
  **Skills**: Interemidate in Python & C++